Smoke Bombs for Beach Weddings: The Complete Coastal Guide

 Smoke Bomb Canister Selection for Beach Weddings

-For any beach wedding, use wire-pull canisters exclusively.
+For any beach wedding (check wedding smoke bomb packages), use wire-pull canisters exclusively.
 EG25 and WP40 formats from trusted suppliers like Shutter Bombs require no open flame and function reliably in humid salt-air beach conditions.

 EG25 (Standard Beach Choice)